incinemator/ProjecTimer/README.md

 Blender add-on to help artists track the time spent working on a project.

 ## Features
-- Start, stop, pause, and resume functionality
+- Start, stop, pause, and resume functionality.
-- Automatic timer start when opening Blender
+- Automatic timer start when opening Blender.
-- Display of elapsed time in HH:MM:SS format
+- Display of elapsed time in HH:MM:SS format.
+- Write timestamps in a .txt file.
-- Integration directly within the Blender UI
+- Integration directly within the Blender UI.

 ## Installation
 1. Download the `project_timer.py` file from this repository.